“When planning for a year, plant corn. If you are planning for a decade, plant trees. When planning for life, train and educate people.”

 I wonder what I can make with dried fruit bits left over from making juice?….

 - Dig a hole at least wide enough for the roots of your tree so that none of them are bent.
 Make it deep enough for the tree’s roots to be completely covered.
 A wider hole is better.
-I have been told dig a ten dollar hole for a one dollar tree.
+Farmers say dig a ten dollar hole for a one dollar tree.

 - Chip away at the sides of your hole to break any compacted soil – this will make it easier for your tree’s roots to grow beyond the initial hole.